-&lt;sup>11 Greater Wichita Economic Development Coalition Website
+&lt;sup>12 Greater Wichita Economic Development Coalition Website

-As of 2009, the median home sales price in Wichita was \$118,700 for an existing home, approximately \$53,400 less than the national average.
-New housing units are also very competitively priced at an average of \$206,800, 3.0 percent below the corresponding national figure.
+As of 2008, the median home sales price in Wichita was \$121,800 for an existing home, approximately \$74,800 less than the national average.
+New housing units are also very competitively priced at an average of \$191,770, 18.0 percent below the corresponding national figure.

-The home ownership rate in Sedgwick County for 2008 was 65.8 percent, down from 68.6 percent in 2007.
-While home ownership rates have declined, home vacancy rates have been mixed.
+The home ownership rate in Sedgwick County for 2007 was 68.6 percent, up from 67.6 percent in 2006.
+While home ownership rates have been on the rise, home vacancy rates have been mixed.
 In 2002, vacancy rates in Sedgwick County were 1.2 percent, but increased to 3.4 percent in 2005.
-In 2008, vacancy rates decreased back to 2.0 percent.
-These statistics show the number of households owning homes in Sedgwick County fell in 2008, but vacancy rates remained at a minimal level.
+In 2007, vacancy rates decreased back to 2.0 percent.
+These statistics show the number of households owning homes in Sedgwick County continues to rise, helping to keep the vacancy rate at a minimal level.

-Source: American Community Survey, 2002-2008
+Source: American Community Survey